amrvac/amrvac/doc/par.md

 file as well).

 The only variable that then further matters is `convert_type`.
-Selecting _'idl'_ will generate a corresponding 'datamr/FILEINIBASExxxx.out' file, which is stored in binary and can be handled with the Idl macros.
-For type 'tecplot', a corresponding `datamr/FILEINIBASExxxx.plt` file will be generated, which is an ASCII file that stores the cell corner locations and corner values for the conserved variables, to be handled with Tecplot.
+Selecting _'idl'_ will generate a corresponding 'base_filenamexxxx.out' file, which is stored in binary and can be handled with the Idl macros.
+For type 'tecplot', a corresponding `base_filenamexxxx.plt` file will be generated, which is an ASCII file that stores the cell corner locations and corner values for the conserved variables, to be handled with Tecplot.
 The 'onegrid' conversion type is just useful in 1D AMR runs, to generate a